PlanetVac: Sucking Up Planetary Regolith

 Once designed and built, the prototype PlanetVac will be placed inside our 3.5 m vacuum chamber for drop testing under Mars and Lunar/Asteroid vacuum conditions.
 The lander will be dropped onto a bed of Mars Mojave Simulant (MMS) and also onto a bed of JSC-1a Lunar soil simulant.
 Upon 'landing', a gas valve will direct pressurized gas into sampling tubes, by then already filled with the regolith.
 The regolith will then be seen moving through the clear tubing into a sample return container placed within the earth return vehicle (e.g. rocket nose cone).
 The basic operational principles have been established and tested.
 However, to this day, no one has been able to put all the pieces together and perform end to end test under analog conditions.
 This will be the first!

 Once proven, this approach would open up a new window to planetary exploration.
 PlanetVac could be used as a touch and go sampler for asteroid exploration, a hopper on the Moon - acquiring multiple samples every time it hops, or on Mars to acquire samples.

-Help The Planetary Society make a grant of $30,000 for a prototype and tests of a clever new system called PlanetVac, designed by the experts at Honeybee Robotics.
+Help The Planetary Society develop a prototype and tests of a clever new system called PlanetVac, designed by the experts at Honeybee Robotics.